-1. How is it determined whether my car is totaled?
+1. Who determines whether my car is totaled?

 If repair costs approach 50 percent of a car's value, that's typically the threshold for when a car will be totaled, Lachnit says.
 Some appraisers aim for 80 percent.

-3. Will I get paid if I'm still making car payments?
+2. Will I get paid if I'm stay making car payments?

-In this case, you can be financially rescued if you've already got GAP insurance.
-GAP, which stands for guaranteed auto protection, pays the difference between what the auto insurance company says the wrecked car is worth and what the driver owes on his auto loan.
-This applies only if the auto insurer decides that your car has been totaled.
+In this case, you can be financially rescued if you already have GAP insurance.
+GAP, which stands for guaranteed auto protection, pays the difference between what the auto insurance company says the wrecked car is worth and what you, the driver, owe on the auto loan.
+This applies only if the auto insurer decides your car has been totaled.

 Probably, but it's not a good idea.
 No matter how much you love your car, keeping a totaled car that can't be fixed can create hassles with trying to drive it or sell it.
 By law, the car must be branded as "totaled," meaning that any new owner must be made aware of that fact on the car title.

-Diggs says that if you're a State Farm policyholder and you disagree with the value set through NADAguides.com, the insurance company will go to independent sources such as used car dealers and classified ads to determine a price.
+If you disagree with the value set through NADAguides.com, the insurance company may go to independent sources such as used-car dealers and classified ads to determine a price.

 Story updated April 1, 2016